QuentinCirri/WorkShop-Vue.js/README.md

 ### How to implement Typescript

-You can use two line of code to install TypeScript. **(We will use the first one)**
+You can use two lines of code to install TypeScript. **(We will use the first one)**

-The first one is to do in your project:
+The first one is to run in your project directory:

 ``` npm install typescript --save-dev ```